yizeyi18/ScalES/doc/refactor2020.rst

            [ ] in GPU code
     c. [ ] test the performance of different implementations of bdist (Wei)

+- [ ] Systematically test the cutoff values for commonly used pseudopotentials and put them in the etable structure in periodtable.cpp

 - [ ] pcdiis: cleanup the row<->col transformation.
 (Wei)

 - [ ] Rename the project to Scalable Electronic Structure (ScalES, pronounced as "scales").
 Change namespace etc, legal part etc

 - [ ] The value of RGaussian should be properly set and tested for elements in the periodic table.
 In particular it should be checked that the overlap is not an issue (or better, implement the correction to the overlapping Gaussian charges in the self-interaction energy part c.f.
 Martin appendix).
-This may already be an issue, but would DEFINITELY be needed when changing to non-orthorhombic cells (see periodtable.cpp for more information under FIXME)
+This may already be an issue, but would likely be needed when changing to non-orthorhombic cells (see periodtable.cpp for more information under FIXME)

 - [ ] The wavefun format, instead of (ir, icom, iband), maybe it is better to rearrange it to be (ir, iband, icom).
 By letting the last component of the tensor to be the component, we may use it for spin / k-points laters.
+(Wei)

+- [ ] Absorb localing partitioning of rows / columns into bdist (David)

+- [ ] ACE: VexxProj applied to only unlocked vectors?
+(Do it after locking for eigensolver)

 Plans for further developments in PWDFT
 =======================================

+- [ ] Further cleaning up periodtable.cpp (absorbing etable as an
+  attribute to the PeriodTable class etc).
+This is not urgent.

+- [ ] The ScaLAPACK diagonalization should be replaced by ELPA.
+More specifically, the diagonalization / PEXSI interface should be replaced by the ELSI interafce.

 - [d] OpenMP support? (most have been deleted so far)